CDCgov/cfa-immunization-uptake-projection/docs/gam.md

 ```math
 Loglik(\beta, \lambda, u |y) = Loglik(y| \beta) - \lambda \beta^TS\beta
 ```
 $S$ is called penalty matrix that is used to penalize the wiggliness of smooth function.
-In our case, we will use cubic spline function as the basis function, and the wiggliness of cubic spline function is measured as the integral of squared secondary derivatives of $B_k(x_{i,k})$, which is:
+In our case, we will use cubic spline function as the basis function, and the wiggliness of cubic spline function is measured as the integral of squared secondary derivatives of $B_k(x_{i})$, which is:

 ```math
 S_{ij} = \int{B''_i(x)B''_j(x)dx}